CuteLibs/CuteButton/README.md

 **A Material Design Custom Button Library for Android**

 ## Purpose
-**CuteButton** is a `Custom Material Design Android Library` which could be an alternative for Deault `Button` Library.
+**CuteButton** is a `Custom Material Design Android Library` which could be an alternative for Deafult `Button` Library.
-It has everything as the Default Button library, but with a lots customizations.
+It has everything as the Default Button library, but with a lot customizations.

 ## What's New
-This is the Initial Relase.
+This is the Initial Release.
 Changes will be added later.
 Check on `Releases Tab` for Info.

 ## Features
 CuteButton comes with tons of new features and options: